Rise to Success: Career Highlights of Ron Howard

 2015: Directed In the Heart of the Sea

-In 2015, Ron Howard directed In the Heart of the Sea, a film about the sinking of the whaling ship Essex, which inspired Moby-Dick.
-The film received mixed reviews and was a financial failure.
+In 2015, Ron Howard directed the film In the Heart of the Sea, about the sinking of the American whaling ship Essex in 1820, which inspired Herman Melville's novel Moby-Dick.

 2016: Directed Inferno

-In 2016, Ron Howard directed Inferno, the third film in the Robert Langdon series, starring Tom Hanks.
-The film received mixed reviews but was popular with audiences.
+In 2016, Ron Howard directed Inferno, the third film in the Robert Langdon series starring Tom Hanks.

-On June 22, 2017, Ron Howard officially replaced Phil Lord and Christopher Miller as the director of Solo: A Star Wars Story.
-The original directors were reportedly let go due to creative differences with Lucasfilm.
+On June 22, 2017, Ron Howard officially replaced directors Phil Lord and Christopher Miller on Solo: A Star Wars Story.

 In November 2017, Ron Howard announced that he would be teaching his first directing class.

-On May 23, 2018, Solo: A Star Wars Story, directed by Ron Howard, was released.
-The film features a younger Han Solo.
+On May 23, 2018, Solo: A Star Wars Story, a film directed by Ron Howard and featuring a younger Han Solo, was released.

 Loading Video...

-In March 2021, Ron Howard began filming the survival drama Thirteen Lives, based on the Tham Luang cave rescue.
+In March 2021, Ron Howard began filming the survival drama Thirteen Lives, a film based on the Tham Luang cave rescue that took place in 2018.

-July 29, 2022: Release of Thirteen Lives in select theaters
+July 29, 2022: Released Thirteen Lives in select theaters

 August 5, 2022: Thirteen Lives began streaming on Prime Video

 On August 5, 2022, Thirteen Lives began streaming on Prime Video.
-The film received generally positive reviews from critics.
+The movie is based on the Tham Luang cave rescue in 2018.